Friday the 13th Part VII: The New Blood: Plot

-When Tina goes off with Nick to find her mother, Jason proceeds to kill the other teens one by one.
+When Tina goes off with Nick to find Amanda, Jason proceeds to kill the other teens one by one.
 Russell and Sandra go to the lake for a swim.
 While Sandra goes skinny-dipping, Russell is killed with an axe to his face.
 Sandra discovers his body before she is pulled under the water and drowned.
 Maddy goes looking for David but finds Russell's body.
 She runs for help, but Jason attacks her in a nearby barn and kills her with a sickle.
 Jason then kills Ben by crushing his skull and then Kate by driving a party horn into her eye.
 Inside the house, Jason stabs David and slices Eddie's neck open.
-Upstairs, Robin finds David's severed head and is thrown out through a window to her death.
-When Jason attacks Dr. Crews, he saves himself by using Amanda as a human shield, but Jason eventually kills him with a pole chainsaw.
-Tina finds her mother's body shortly afterward and uses her powers to electrocute Jason and crash part of the house down onto him.
+Upstairs, Robin finds David's severed head and is defenestrated to her death.
+When Jason attacks Dr. Crews, he saves himself by using Amanda as a human shield, but Jason eventually kills him with a brushcutter.
+Tina finds Amanda's body shortly afterward and uses her powers to electrocute Jason and crash part of the house down onto him.
 When Nick and Tina try to tell Melissa what happened, she thinks that they are crazy and tries to leave, but Jason kills her with an axe to the face.

 Nick tries to fight off Jason, but he is quickly subdued.
 Tina unleashes her powers, breaking Jason's mask and exposing his disfigured and decomposed face.
 As the battle rages on, the Shepard lakeside cabin is destroyed by an explosive fire and the attack continues on the dock.
-Although Tina is unable to kill Jason, she unknowingly summons the spirit of her father, who rises from the lake and drags Jason back down with him into the depths of Crystal Lake, chaining the serial killer once more.
+Although Tina is unable to kill Jason, she focuses and summons the spirit of her father, who rises from the lake and drags Jason back down with him into the depths of Crystal Lake, chaining the serial killer once more.

 The following morning, Tina and Nick are taken away in an ambulance.
-Someone finds Jason's broken mask in the wreckage and the screen fades to black as Jason's whispers can be heard in the distance.
+A firefighter finds Jason's broken mask in the wreckage, and the screen fades to black as Jason's whispers can be heard in the distance.